thenerdery/ruby-standards/index.md

 # Documentation

+Good documentation makes a long-lived project easier to understand and maintain.
+It can help introduce new developers to an unfamiliar codebase, or serve as a reference point for the team coming back to code 6 months later.
+Documentation may also cover important architectural decisions, complex business logic, or quirks and workarounds of the tech we're working with.
+Just as we put effort into making tests that last to ensure our application is stable and robust, we also focus on providing meaningful documentation.

-Traditionally documentation has been a second-class citizen in most Rails project.
-This holds true just as much outside The Nerdery as internally.
-As innovators and leaders in our industry we should hold ourselves to a higher standard and therefore provide ample documentation on the products we produce.
-A great article on improving Rails based documentation published by Aaron Sumner can be found [here](http://everydayrails.com/2016/04/18/rails-documentation-practices.html) and many of the practices described below are pulled from his philosophy.
+A great article on improving Rails-based documentation published by Aaron Sumner can be found here.
+Many of the practices described below are pulled from his philosophy.

 ## Start with the README
 Your application’s README is still its gateway, the first thing new developers will likely read when they access its source code.
 If your app’s README consists of the default given to every new Rails app, it’s time to change it.